After reading these FAQ's, contact us to set up a phone interview, to see if a short sale is best for you.

 There is no better hardship than, "I'm moving.
 I'd love to stay but I can't.
 I'd love to pay, but I can't.
 I don't have $100K so I'm asking for you to accept my short sale offer."
 There doesn’t need to be an explanation for why you are moving (although there can be).
 A lender can't force you to stay in your home just to pay their mortgage, especially when everyone around you is abandoning their home.
 An informed lender knows that they'll have little choice but to accept the short sale if the purchase offer is a market price offer.

+I have a security clearance (or I have a job that is dependent on my maintaining good credit).
+I can’t afford my home but I can’t stop making my mortgage payments because I don’t want to risk losing my security clearance or my job.
+What can I do?
 It is highly unlikely that you will lose your security clearance or employment because of a short sale.
 I want you to truly understand your unique circumstances so that you can approach your direct supervisor or human resources department for help AND FOR APPROVAL TO COMPLETE A SHORT SALE while stopping your mortgage payments.

 You probably have a tendency to believe that your problems are unique to you which probably causes you to feel isolated.
 I want you to remember that millions of people just like you are dealing with the issue of being unable to continue paying for their home every day.